microsoft/WindowsAppSDK/specs/PushNotifications/PushNotifications-spec.md

 ## Push Flow:
 In order to subscribe to Push Notifications, an app first needs to request a Push Channel with WPN client which is essentially an Http Endpoint that it can post notifications to.
 Channel Registration Process:
-* App developer registers his application in Dev Centre portal and gets an AppSID and client secret tied to his Application’s identity
+* App developer registers the application in Dev Centre portal and gets an AppSID and client secret tied to the Application’s identity
-* The application is downloaded and installed from the Microsoft Store using MSIX
+* The application is downloaded to the client and installed from the Microsoft Store by the OS Deployment infrastructure
-* During installation, MSIX registers the application’s identity with WPN client (AppUserModelId and PFN) in the WPN database.
+* During installation, the Deployment infrastructure registers the application’s identity with the WNS client (AppUserModelId and PackageFamilyName).
-* When the app requests a channel, WPN client looks up the PFN from the WPN database and sends it to WNS as part of the channel request payload.
+* When the user launches the app, the app requests a channel from WNS client.
+WNS client looks up the PackageFamilyName from the database and sends it to WNS as part of the channel request payload.
-* WNS encodes the PFN (or AppSID in this case derived from PFN) and a randomly generated channelId in the channel URL and sends it back down to the client.
+* WNS encodes the PackageFamilyName (or AppSID in this case derived from it) and a randomly generated channelId in the channel URL and sends it back down to the client.
 * The client sends the channel URL to the app as part of the channel request in step 4)
 * The app sends the channel URL to it’s app server and saves it.

 The next step involves the application actually Pushing down a payload from the App Service to the device:
 * The App Server requests an access token from MSA using the AppSID and client secret retrieved from the developer registration process with dev center.
 * MSA returns a token to the app server
-* App server posts a notification’s to WNS’s NW with the channel url retrieved from WPN client and the access token in step 2)
+* App server posts a notification’s to WNS’s NW with the channel url retrieved from WNS client and the access token in step 2)
 * NW verifies the app token against AppSID extracted from the channel URL
 * NW sends the Post request to WNS’s NN which contains the persistent socket with the client
 * WNS’s NN maps the channel URL to the correct deviceId by decoding the deviceId from the channel URL and sends an NFY to the correct client.
-* WPN client receives the NFY and processes the channelId in the payload to retrieve the correct AppId from the WPN database.
+* WNS client receives the NFY and processes the channelId in the payload to retrieve the correct AppId from the database.
-* WPN client routes the notification to the appropriate app.
+* WNS client routes the notification to the appropriate app.
 If it needs to interface with the App, it uses BI, callbacks or WNF depending on the App Registration.
 If the payload is a toast, it gets directly routed to the Shell.

 ## The problems today